When any one or more of the basic six flight instruments fails, or is unserviceable, the instrument panel is limited.

 Developing a systematic instrument scan to maintain situational awareness is critical.

 Because the limitations of the human orientation system are considerable, and instrument failure is rare, trust the instruments.

 The pilot should not have access to unreliable information that could be used in any way.
-It is recommended that unreliable information is covered.
+It's recommended that unreliable information from instruments is covered.

-For this exercise a failure of the vacuum system is simulated – AI and DI unserviceable – and the information available from each instrument to maintain control in each plane is revised.
+For this exercise, a failure of the vacuum system is simulated – AI and DI unserviceable – and the information available from each instrument to maintain control in each spatial plane is revised.

-Determined from turn coordinator when balanced (ball), and compass.
+Bank is determined from the turn coordinator when balanced (ball), and compass.

 For straight and level, the altimeter and turn coordinator are incorporated in the primary scan with VSI and compass included in the secondary scan.
 Airspeed requires little attention since the Attitude + Power combination will provide the desired performance.